Address type¶

 Because two addresses differ in their low 160 bits but share all-zero top 96 bits, the hash domain is effectively unique per address — no collision risk.

-Address from a uint
+Address from a uint¶

 The codegen treats both as 256-bit words; the address-vs-uint type check is purely static.

-tx.origin caveat
+tx.origin caveat¶

-origin() returns the EOA that signed the tx — the very first caller in the chain.
-Use with care: any contract you call can see your origin, and code that uses origin() as an authorization check is vulnerable to phishing-style attacks (a malicious intermediate contract can do something on your behalf because your origin matches).
-Prefer caller() for authorization, except when you specifically need to recover the EOA at the bottom of the call stack.
+origin() returns the EOA that signed the tx — the first caller in the chain.
+Use with care: any called contract observes the origin, and code that uses origin() as an authorization check is vulnerable to phishing-style attacks (a malicious intermediate contract can act on behalf of the origin because the origin matches).
+Prefer caller() for authorization; use origin() only when recovering the EOA at the bottom of the call stack is required.